nareshsoni02/WeatherApp/README.md

 This app exposes following endpoints to interface it with external services.

 1. Input Endpoint: It is used by different vendors to send price information.
 It can be configured through the `priceservice.queue.input.uri` property.
 E.g. jms:queue:input
 2. Dead Endpoint:  It is used to redirect all errors for further consideration and analysis.
-It can be configured through the `priceservice.queue.dead.uripriceservice.topic.downstream.uri` property.
+It can be configured through the `priceservice.queue.dead.uri` property.
 E.g. jms:queue:deadletters
 3. Recursive Endpoint: It is used to execute regular task.
 It can be configured through the `priceservice.quartz.delete.uri` property.
 E.g. quartz://priceServiceGroup/deleteInvalidPrice?cron=0+0+0+*+*+?
 4. Output Endpoint: It is used to distribute prices to interested downstream systems.
-It can be configured through the `priceservice.queue.dead.uri` property.
+It can be configured through the `priceservice.topic.downstream.uri` property.
 E.g. jms:topic:downstream

 ### 2. Rest API
 The service exposes following rest api to allow clients to publish and retrieve data from the store.